GI Surgery at Tampa General Hospital

 Surgeons also still conduct traditional open GI surgery when performing procedures like an organ transplantation of the liver, pancreas, or intestine.

-U.S. News & World Report has recognized Tampa General Hospital as one of America's best Hospitals in Gastroenterology & GI Surgery.
+U.S. News & World Report has recognized Tampa General Hospital as one of America's Best Hospitals for Gastroenterology & GI Surgery.
 Our team includes gastrointestinal surgeons, colorectal surgeons, oncologic surgeons, and other specialists who utilize cutting-edge technology to conduct digestive surgery.
 Our benign esophageal disorders program and our pancreatic, hepatic, and biliary cancer programs have also been awarded disease-specific certification from The Joint Commission.